daveaglick/daveaglick/input/posts/running-a-design-time-build-with-msbuild-apis.md

 # Introducing Buildalyzer

 If you've made it all the way to the end, congratulations.
 I hope you learned a lot.
-And now I'm going to tell you that you actually didn't need to read or understand any of that because I've written a little open source utility library called Buildalyzer that does this exact thing:
+And now I'm going to tell you that you actually didn't need to read or understand any of that because I've written a little open source utility library called [Buildalyzer](https://github.com/daveaglick/Buildalyzer) ([NuGet package here](https://www.nuget.org/packages/Buildalyzer)) that does this exact thing:

 ```
-Analyzer analyzer = Analyzer.Analyze(@"C:\MyCode\MyProject.csproj");
+Analyzer analyzer = new Analyzer();
+IReadOnlyList<string> sourceFiles = analyzer.GetProject(@"C:\MyCode\MyProject.csproj").GetSourceFiles();
 ```

-The `Analyzer` class has three properties:
-* `Project` - the MSBuild project
-* `SourceFiles` - the source files passed to the compiler
-* `References` - the references passed to the compiler

 The project could probably use a little polish, which I'll add as I go, but it should be usable and working.
 Let me know if you hit any bugs or it doesn't work for some combination of runtime and project.
+It works on my machine and has tests for different combinations, but as you can see this is a complex process.
 Enjoy - pull requests accepted :).